erigontech/erigon/README.md

 Typically 8545 is exposed only interally for JSON-RPC queries.
 Both HTTP and WebSocket connections are on the same port.

 #### `sentry` ports

 |  Port |  Protocol |      Purpose     |  Expose |
 |:-----:|:---------:|:----------------:|:-------:|
 | 30303 | TCP & UDP |      Peering     |  Public |
 |  9091 |    TCP    | gRPC Connections | Private |

 Typically a sentry process will run one eth/xx protocl (e.g. eth/66) and will be exposed to the internet on 30303.
 Port 9091 is for internal gRCP connections (e.g erigon -> sentry)

 #### Other ports

 | Port | Protocol | Purpose |  Expose |
 |:----:|:--------:|:-------:|:-------:|
 | 6060 |    TCP   |  pprof  | Private |
 | 6060 |    TCP   | metrics | Private |

 Optional flags can be enabled that enable pprof or metrics (or both) - however, they both run on 6060 by default, so you'll have to change one if you want to run both at the same time. use `--help` with the binary for more info.

-Also, ports 9092 and 9093 are reserved for future use of the consensus engine and shapshot downloader for gRPC (work in progress).
+Reserved for future use: **gRPC ports**: `9092` consensus engine, `9093` snapshot downloader, `9094` TxPool

 Getting in touch
 ================